godfreystorm/godfreystorm/README.md

 - 👋 Hi, My name is Godfrey Osagiede.
-- 👀 I’m mialy focused on Software Engineering and Full-stack Web Development.
+- 👀 I like Software Engineering and Full-stack Web Development but im currently focused on Data Science and Machine Learning.
 - 👾 I'm currently only coding in JavaScript and Python.
 - 🌱 I’m currently enrolled as a senior at Texas Tech University studying Computer Science.
 - 💞️ If you need me or believe i could be of help dont hesistae to contact.